aldodagio/aldodagio/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on an Android Gym Application (see https://github.com/saykhar7/GymHomie) for my senior project at California State University, Long Beach.
+- 🔭 I’m currently working on an Android Gym Application (see https://github.com/saykhar7/GymHomie) for my senior project during my final semester at California State University, Long Beach.
 - 🌱 I’m currently learning Perl, Machine Learning, Cyber-Security, Android and Google API's, and Chicano History!
 - 👯 I’m looking to collaborate on Fantasy Football Machine Learning solutions (any programming language(s))!
 - 🤔 I’m looking for help with Linux, Cyber-Security, Artificial Intelligence, Robotics, Operations, Sensors, Networks, and much more!